Dhurkesh-B/mission-tomato/README.md

 - **Scalability:** Docker and TensorFlow Serving allow for scalable and efficient model deployment.
 - **Cross-Origin Resource Sharing (CORS):** The backend supports CORS, enabling smooth interaction between the frontend and backend hosted on different servers.

-Mission Potato leverages cutting-edge technologies to provide an efficient solution for potato disease detection, aiding farmers in maintaining crop health and improving agricultural productivity.
+Mission-Tomato leverages cutting-edge technologies to provide an efficient solution for tomato disease detection, aiding farmers in maintaining crop health and improving agricultural productivity.

 ## Getting Started